greg-oyan/tech-fluency/README.md

 # Tech Fluency in 60 Minutes

-A compact, interactive training for non-engineers who work with software teams.
-No coding required — just the mental models you need to be useful in technical conversations.
+An interactive training app for non-engineers who need to work effectively with software teams.
+Built to teach the mental models behind modern software, AI products, and technical collaboration — without requiring anyone to learn to code.

+## Why I Built This
+Most nontechnical professionals are told to “learn to code” when what they actually need is technical fluency: the ability to understand how software works, ask better questions, and contribute more effectively in product, strategy, and operational conversations.
+I built this app to make that fluency accessible in a compact, usable format.

 ## Who This Is For